-See Specifying Compute Nodes or Configuring Torque on Compute Nodes for more information.
+See "Specifying Compute Nodes" on page 22 or "Configuring Torque on Compute Nodes" on page 23 for more information.

 - 1. On the Torque Server Host, do the following: - a.
 Create the self-extracting packages that are copied and executed on your nodes.